AdobeDocs/commerce-cloud-tools/src/pages/docker/containers/service.md

 -  `--nginx-worker-processes`—to set the number of worker processes for NGINX.
 The default is `1`.
 -  `--nginx-worker-connections`—to set the maximum number of connections that each worker process can handle simultaneously.
 The default is `1024`.

-The NGINX configuration for this container is the standard Adobe Commerce [nginx config][], which includes the configuration to auto-generate NGINX certificates for the container.
+The [NGINX configuration][nginx configs] for this container is the standard for  Adobe Commerce, which includes the configuration to auto-generate NGINX certificates for the container.
 You can customize the NGINX configuration by mounting a new configuration file using a volume.

 **To mount the custom NGINX configuration file using volumes**: